LissesCastro/LissesCastro/README.md

 </div>

-## <div align="center">I'm Ulisses, i'm an architect, currently pursuing computer engineering.
+## <div align="center">I'm Ulisses, i'm an architect, currently pursuing computer engineering degree.
 I've been working with data science for sustantaintability in civil engineering since 2022.</div>

 - Currently Machine Learning algorithm for CBG experience program: [You can see it here](https://github.com/LissesCastro/BCG---Experience-Program)